Bip Pares: Early life and education

 Ethel Pares was born on 27 February 1904 in Clewer, near Windsor, Berkshire, the second of six children.
-Her parents were Caroline "Eve" Evelyn nee Whistler (1874–1959) and Basil Pares (1869–1943) who had married in 1902 in Norfolk.
+Her parents were Caroline "Eve" Evelyn née Whistler (1874–1959) and Basil Pares (1869–1943) who had married in 1902 in Norfolk.
 Her father was a surgeon-major of the Royal Horse Guards by 1906 and was mentioned twice in despatches in the First World War.
 Her siblings were George Pares (later a Commander in the Royal Navy), Evelyn, Stephen, Basil and Constance (known as Kon) who also became an artist.
 One of her paternal uncles was historian Bernard Pares, known for his work on Russia and a first cousin was plantswoman and photographer Susan Jellicoe.

 Named after a paternal aunt, Ethel was widely known as "Bip", her family's pet name for her (inspired by her inability to pronounce a horse's name when a small child).
 Bip became the name she used professionally, even on official documents.

 Pares studied at the Slade School of Art in the early 1920s.

 Career

 Pares developed a successful career working as a commercial artist.
 She produced posters for London Transport, Underground Group, and London Transport between 1928 and 1939 while working at the Clement Dane Studio.

 She was an illustrator of numerous books and is thought to have produced at least 600 dust jackets designs for published books, particularly crime novels.
-Notable cover illustrations included Woman Alive by Susan Ertz (1935); Wigs of the Green by Nancy Mitford (1935); Star Maker by Olaf Stapleton (1937); Fair Fat Lady (1937) by Noel de Vic Beamish, Living with History by Ernest Henry Short (1939) and Good-bye, Mr. Chips by James Hilton (1952).
+Notable cover illustrations included Woman Alive by Susan Ertz (1935); Wigs of the Green by Nancy Mitford (1935); Star Maker by Olaf Stapledon (1937); Fair Fat Lady (1937) by Noel de Vic Beamish, Living with History by Ernest Henry Short (1939) and Good-bye, Mr. Chips by James Hilton (1952).
 In 1934 she produced a cover design for the Electrical Handbook for Women, written by Caroline Haslett and published by the Electrical Association for Women.
 The cover was used for five editions of the book across two decades.

 She created maps for the Daily Express during the Second World War having been recorded as enrolled in the Air Ministry ARP Camouflage in the 1939 Register.
 Pares continues to work as a cartographer into the 1950s with her work published by the Sunday Observer and reproduced in the Sunday Herald in Australia.

 She is best known for her commercial British art-deco style, although did also work in more naturalistic designs.
 The cover designs she created for British editions of books were often retained for the American editions, too, a rarity at the time she was working.
 Her work is now considered very collectible.

 Her later career was affected by ill health, but she continued to work in illustration, even when unable to leave her bed.
 Some of her later work was illustrations for greeting cards.